osrf/gazebo_tutorials/contact_sensor/tutorial_4-0.md

 Print the value of the contact sensors to the screen:

 ~~~
-gztopic echo /gazebo/default/box/link/my_contact
+gz topic -e /gazebo/default/box/link/my_contact
 ~~~

 The above command will dump the all the contacts to the terminal.
 You can stop this at anytime using `ctrl-c`.

 NOTE: If this doesn't work, you may need to add

 ~~~
 <update_rate> 5 </update_rate>
 ~~~

-Between the </contact> and </sensor> tags in order to get output on the terminal.
+Between the `</contact>` and `</sensor>` tags in order to get output on the terminal.
 The rate "5" can be changed to a different frequency if desired.

 # Contact Sensor Plugin